Beaches in the Andamans

 Neil to Port blair

-This jail is also known as Kalapani and shows the gruesome era of the colonial times.
-The place is rich with history and one of the most popular places of Port Blair.
-You can also enjoy lightshow here that happens at 18:00 and 19:15.
+This jail is also known as Kalapani and shows the gruesome era of colonial times.
+The place is rich in history and one of the most popular places in Port Blair.
+You can also enjoy a light and sound show here which starts at 18:00 and is organized frequently.
+It is one of the best Andaman sightseeing places.

-The perfect place to watch the sunset and is very close to the place I stayed at – TSG Hotels and Resorts.
-The beach is mostly crowded though due to the easy access it has from the main market.
+This is the perfect place to watch a sunset and is very close to the place I stayed at – TSG Hotels and Resorts.
+The beach is mostly crowded though due to the easy access it has from the main market, being a very popular Andaman tourist attraction.

 A guide to Andaman